danielpersia/danielpersia.github.io/_pages/translations.md

 "Trans-R Existence in Brazil" by Academia TransLiterária, *Artememoria*, with Lara Norgaard, May 2019.

-Cover image: *Exchanges*, Issue 22, by Tara Barr.
+Cover image: *Exchanges*, "Enclosures", 2020, by YooJung Hong.

 ## Fiction